 You get the picture again – this story is giving Mark the opportunity to escape the pain and be in control to a certain extent.
 Mark told me the nurses on duty asked him “Do you need any pain relief and he said no” Thye asked why and he said he had been listening to a hypnosis recording.

 RECOVERING FROM A KNEE RECONSTRUCTION

-Hypnosis works just like the example I gave above except the hypnotist helps the client to go into a very deep state of relaxation/hypnosis so the subconscious mind can be given the suggestions that the client needs to manage his or hers anticipation of pain/or experience of real pain in everyday life and chronic pain.
+Hypnosis works just like the example I gave above except the hypnotist helps the client to go into a very deep state of relaxation/hypnosis so the subconscious mind can be given the suggestions that the client needs to manage his or her anticipation of pain/or experience of real pain in everyday life and chronic pain.
 We can give the ability to turn your pain down and turn your level of comfort up.
-With practice and repetition you can learn to use this techniques or self – hypnosis any time you need it.
+With practice and repetition, you can learn to use these techniques or self – hypnosis any time you need it.

 Dentophobia, or fear of dentists,